codecypher/LearnAI/ai_alchemy.md

 # The Alchemy of AI

 ## Background

-The student of AI needs a healthy dose of skepticism [4].
+The student of AI needs the following:

+- A healthy dose of skepticism [4].

+- Knowledge of the history and reasons that led to the _AI Winter_.

+- Be aware of the hype, misinformation, and  alchemy that is common in the field AI.

-The two guiding principles of AI are Occam's Razor and the No Free Lunch Theorem.
+The two guiding principles of AI are:

+1. Occam's Razor
+2. No Free Lunch Theorem

 ## Why AI Projects Fail